tate-r/math_projects/README.md

 		   TypeError: vector of length 3 is not compatable with a matrix of height 2

-Matricies are so useful because they are versatile; specificly, we can add, subtract, multiply, divide and exponentiate them.
+Matrices are so useful because they are versatile; specificly, we can add, subtract, multiply, divide and exponentiate them.
 To do this, we can use the normal operations that we use on integers: